splunk/splunk-operator/docs/MultisiteExamples.md

 ## Multipart IndexerCluster

-Description: connect multiple IndexerCluster resources to ClusterMaster resource, each constrained to run within a dedicated zone and configured with a hardcoded site.
+Description: connect multiple IndexerCluster resources to ClusterManager resource, each constrained to run within a dedicated zone and configured with a hardcoded site.

 Advantages: